Dawson-huang/Pytorch-ENet-Nice/README.md

         - train
         - val

-After that, you should `cd ./datasets/Cityscapes/scaleDownSampling/`, and generate training data of encoder-decoder architecture:
+After that, you should `cd ./datasets/Cityscapes/scaleDownSampling/`, and generate training data of size `1024*512` to encoder-decoder architecture:

     ./scaleDownSampling ../train_cityscapes.txt ../..
 Cityscapes/scale_train_cityscapes.txt Cityscapes 0.5 0.5 0.5 0.5